|Faculty and Staff Home > Employee Handbook > Section II-1: Governing Board|

 As specified in General Statutes 115D-12, with the exception of the college’s Student Senate President, all trustees shall be residents of the college’s service area or of contiguous counties.
 Also, no person who has been employed full time by the community college within the previous five years and no spouse or child of a person currently employed full time by the community college shall serve on the college’s Board of Trustees.
 The college’s service area is designated to be Durham and Orange counties.

 The Trustees elect a Chairman, a Vice Chairman, and a Secretary for a period of one year.
 All three officers are eligible for re-election by the Board.
 The Chairman presides during all Board meetings, and the Vice Chairman presides in the absence of the Chairman.
 The Secretary keeps the minutes of all Board meetings.
 Elections take place during the first scheduled meeting in July.
-The three standing committees of the Board are Budget and Finance; Buildings and Grounds; and Personnel, Curriculum, and Student Affairs.
+The four standing committees of the Board are Budget and Finance; Buildings and Grounds; Policies and Personnel; and Student Success; and Personnel, Curriculum, and Student Affairs.
 The Board's Executive Committee consists of the Board Chair, Vice Chair, and Chairs of each standing committee.
 Special committees, called ad hoc committees, may be appointed as needs arise.
 Establishing such committees will be at the discretion of the Board Chair or upon action of the Board during regular or special session.
 The purpose and responsibilities of an ad hoc committee will be stated when the committees is established.

 Chapter 115D-14 of the N.C.
 General Statutes defines the authority and